Skip to content

 Specifying your own location for a certificate

-If you are relying on certificates to be mounted to a different locations than the SECRET_DIR location or a different filename, you can provide your own values for those variables identified above.
+If you are relying on certificates to be mounted to a different location than the SECRET_DIR location or a different filename, you can provide your own values for those variables identified above.
 As an example:

 KEYSTORE_TYPE=jks